 - 18.1.
 Safeguarding is about protecting people's health, wellbeing, and human rights, and enabling them to live free from harm, abuse, and neglect. - 18.2.
 Under the Counter-Terrorism and Security Act (2015) we also have a responsibility to "have due regard to the need to prevent people from being drawn into terrorism" and to make sure that students are aware of the procedures in the event that a concern is raised.
 This aligns with the UK government's Prevent Strategy (opens new window). - 18.3.
 You must co-operate with us as we fulfil our safeguarding and prevent duties.
-If you have a concern about your own or another student's health, wellbeing, human rights or relating to extremism, including extremist ideas, you should contact the Designated Safeguarding Lead by emailing safeguarding@ucem.ac.uk. - 18.4.
-Further details can be found in UCEM's Code of Practice chapter on Safeguarding and Prevent, the Safeguarding Procedure, and the Prevent Procedure (opens new window).
+If you have a concern about your own or another student's safety, welfare or human rights, or have concerns relating to extremism, including extremist ideas, you should contact the Designated Safeguarding Lead by emailing safeguarding@ucem.ac.uk - 18.4.
+Further details can be found in UCEM's Code of Practice chapter on Safeguarding and Prevent (opens new window), the Safeguarding Procedure (opens new window), and the Prevent Procedure (opens new window).